 - Close patnership working with Healthwatch York and Healthwatch North Yorkshire and voluntary sector services

-- Attendance of voluntary and patient groups at committee meetings – such as the Maternity Services Liaison Committee (MSLC), the Quality and Patient Experience committee (QPEC) and our wheelchair and community equipment service user group.
+- Attendance of voluntary and patient groups at committee meetings and forums– such as the Maternity Voices Partnership (MVP), the Quality and Patient Experience committee (QPEC) and our wheelchair and community equipment service user group.

 - Quarterly meetings between our Accountable Officer and the MPs that cover the Vale of York patch, to discuss constituents’ needs.